 Women back to the land

-Led by Dr Rachael Durrant, this project seeks to examine the increasing presence of women engaging in civil labour on the land and explore how and under what conditions it might contribute towards changing established relations between people and nature.
+Led by Dr Rachael Durrant, this project is an enquiry into women’s journeys into and through landwork and their involvements in land-based social change movements.
+As such, it will explore the significance of these journeys in relation to broader processes of social and environmental change and develop tools and capacities to empower the women who participate.
 Using a longitudinal research design and extended periods of fieldwork, the study will focus on individual women landworkers in two contrasting British regions – heavily-populated South East England and remote-rural Powys, mid-Wales.

-The research will creatively combine the use of more traditional qualitative methods with ethnographic and visual methods, including in-depth interviews, participant observations, working on the land, graphic journaling, collaborative mapping, participatory workshops, literature reviews, desk research online, situational and thematic analysis.
+The research will creatively combine the use of more traditional qualitative methods with ethnographic and visual methods, including literature reviews, documentary and media analysis, in-depth interviews, participant observations, graphic journaling, ethnographic and auto-ethnographic filming, collaborative mapping and participatory workshops.

 The project aims to contribute a new perspective on the significance of women’s civil labour on the land in 21st century Britain that can inform and enable the transformative agency of individual women, the initiatives in which they are involved, and the broader coalitions and networks that they form.
 It will also advance scholarly understanding of the relationship between situated, in-depth research on agency and more evaluative approaches to understanding social and environmental change.